 Healthy fats (on the side)

 While not represented on the plate visually, remember to incorporate healthy fats in moderation.
-This could be in the form of a drizzle of olive oil on your vegetables, sprinkle of nuts on your salad, avocado added to your wrap or nut butter on a sandwich..
+This could be in the form of a drizzle of olive oil on your vegetables, handful of nuts on your salad, avocado added to your wrap or nut butter on a sandwich.

 Building performance plate athlete meals